Sumitpathak721/guideGithub/README.md

 Choose a code editor of your choice so that you can start contributing to Open Source.
 Example of some Code Editors are Microsoft Visual Studio Code, Sublime text, Vim, IntelliJ IDEA etc.

+- *Microsoft Visual Studio Code* - Visual Studio Code, also commonly referred to as VS Code, is a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.
+Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
+Users can change the theme, keyboard shortcuts, preferences, and install extensions that add functionality.

+- *Sublime text* - Sublime Text is a shareware text and source code editor available for Windows, macOS, and Linux.
+It natively supports many programming languages and markup languages.
+Users can customize it with themes and expand its functionality with plugins, typically community-built and maintained under free-software licenses.
+The editor utilizes minimal interface and contains features for programmers including configurable syntax highlighting, code folding, search-and-replace supporting regular-expressions, terminal output window, and more.

+- *Vim* - Vim is a free and open-source, screen-based text editor program.
+It is an improved clone of Bill Joy's vi.
+Vim's author, Bram Moolenaar, derived Vim from a port of the Stevie editor for Amiga and released a version to the public in 1991.
+Vim is designed for use both from a command-line interface and as a standalone application in a graphical user interface.

+- *IntelliJ IDEA* - IntelliJ IDEA is an integrated development environment written in Java for developing computer software written in Java, Kotlin, Groovy, and other JVM-based languages.
+It is developed by JetBrains and is available as an Apache 2 Licensed community edition, and in a proprietary commercial edition.

+## Basic GitHub Concepts

+### Repositories

+A repository contains all of your project's files and each file's revision history.
+You can discuss and manage your project's work within the repository.
+GitHub repositories are essential for developers.
+They provide a platform to store and manage code, share projects with other people, collaborate on coding projects and much more.
+[Learn more](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories)

+### Commits

+Similar to saving a file that's been edited, a commit records changes to one or more files in your branch.
+You can save small groups of meaningful changes as commits.
+When you make a commit, you must include a commit message that briefly describes the changes.
+[Learn more](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits)

+### Branches

+Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+You always create a branch from an existing branch.
+Typically, you might create a new branch from the default branch of your repository.
+You can then work on this new branch in isolation from changes that other people are making to the repository.
+A branch you create to build a feature is commonly referred to as a feature branch or topic branch.
+[Learn more](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)

+### Pull Requests

+Pull requests lets you tell others about changes you've pushed to a branch in a repository on GitHub.
+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.
+After initializing a pull request, you'll see a review page that shows a high-level overview of the changes between your branch (the compare branch) and the repository's base branch.
+Other contributors can review your proposed changes, add review comments, contribute to the pull request discussion, and even add commits to the pull request.
+By default, in public repositories, any user can submit reviews that approve or request changes to a pull request.
+After the author's of the repository are happy with the proposed changes, they can merge the pull request.
+[Learn more](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)

+## Using GitHub

 ### Create your first GitHub Repository